lgatto/TeachingMaterial/pages/routine.md

 forever, even if you use `git rm` to remove it later.

-For big data files that are changing, you'll want to track a text-based version (not .xls!), and you probably will want to make a fully separate git repository for the data.
+For big data files that are changing, you'll want to track a text-based version (not .xls!), and you may want to make a fully separate git repository for the data.

 ### .gitignore